 Handmade kitchen with granite work surface.
 Well-equipped with large fridge/freezer, microwave, gas hob, oven, toaster, full-size dishwasher and washing machine.
 There is a dining area with seating for up to six guests.

 Bedroom one with oak beams and a Velux window.
 King size bed, built-in wardrobe, two side tables.

 En-suite bathroom with ample supply of hot water, high-sided bath with rose head shower over, basin, WC and heated towel rail.

 Bedroom two with twin bedroom, side tables, fitted wardrobe with hanging and storage space.

-There is an adjoining drying room available for use by guests including a tumble drier, clothes airer and boot-rack and hooks for outdoor gear or wet clothes.
+There is an nearby drying room available for use by guests including a tumble dryer, clothes airer and boot rack and hooks for outdoor gear or wet clothes.